 I have deleted the following names from the above list for the following reasons:

-- Aquino, Joseph, 33284596, Sgt.
+- Aquino, Joseph M., 33284596, Sgt.
 USA.
 He was shot down near Antwerp and appears to have been continually in Belgium.
+To see his escape and evasion report, E&E 227, click here.

 - Baker, Ph.
 (Eli), RCAF, Shot down in May 1944 after Smit-van der Heijden Line penetrated by the Germans.